-An authorized requesting party submits a request or inquiry to verify evidence of insurance to the insurance verification Web service application of a participating auto insurance carrier.
+An authorized requesting party submits a request, or inquiry, to verify evidence of insurance to the insurance verification web service application of a participating auto insurance company.

-The request will be sent in a XML payload message.
-The message content key from the requesting party shall include mandatory data elements (Functional and Technical Requirements T3.2.3).
+The request will be sent in an XML payload message.
+The message content key from the requesting party shall include mandatory data elements; NAIC, Policy Key, VIN and Verification Date (See Functional and Technical Requirements).